 The CMSs are different, so custom content migration needs great care.
 For many cases, ready tools are not enough and you will need custom migration scripts for Drupal-to-WordPress migration.
 That’s what we faced when performing migrations from Drupal to WordPress for our customers.

-Let’s see a little example — a website with Books and Quizz content types.
+Let’s look at a little example — a website with Books and Quizz content types.
 We created the appropriate post types in WordPress with extra customization.

 - Books.
 In Drupal, relationships are provided by the Books module where every book page has its weight.
 In WordPress, we created a custom type of post and expressed relationships via additional fields.